 The company has commitments payable up to 2026 in respect of a 10-year lease entered into on 17 October 2016 for office accommodation at 13 Richview Office Park, Clonskeagh, Dublin 14.
-The 5- year break option was not exercised.

 Rent reviews are carried out every five years and the current rent is €66,888 per annum excluding VAT.